stetre/moonlibs/README.md

 They currently run
 [on GNU/Linux](#installing-on-gnulinux) and (most of them) [on Windows](#installing-on-windows) with MSYS2/MinGW-w64.
+A few of them also run [on MacOS](#installing-on-macos), thanks to contributions from other developers.

 The libraries do not depend on each other, so they can be selectively installed.